Alligator reef or the Concrete

 once you are anchored don't fall in love with that spot.

-cast out a line with a bobber on it. hold the rod tip
+cast out a line with a bobber on it. hold the rod tip in the water

 and see what direction the currant is really taking your chum